 I'm guilty of using this one a few times but it's the most adorable thing and a life-saver several times.
+I came up with it in middle school when it was my best friend"s birthday and I decided to make her a little something in class.
 It's really simple and takes 3 easy steps.

 Step 1: Grab a colorful A4 paper (white is alright; it's what I always use) and fold it in half.
 Then, using a highlighter, marker, or Sharpie, draw the "+" ribbon; not exactly in the center though.
 Try making the part where the two ribbons intersect closer to one corner, so you have space to write something.

 Step 2: Bring another colored paper - the same color as the ribbon you drew (or close enough).
 Cut it into 5 to 7 cm long and 1/2 cm thick strips.
 Using scissors, place the edge of the strip on one of the blades, using your thumb to hold it in place, then pull the short end, so the paper is pulled against the blade.
 (Make sure you aren't too quick or pressing too hard; the paper might rip.)
 You should end up with a perfect curl!
 Repeat with as many strips as you want.

 Step 3: Glue the edge of the paper strips on where the marker "ribbons" intersect to create a gift-shaped card!
 Now all you have to is write something on the front (probably "Happy BDay!" or something).
 Write a cheesy letter or inside joke on the interior of the card and ... ta-da!
 You should have something that looks like this:

 It also works for a baby shower or as a graduation card - pretty much any occasion that calls for a congratulatory card.
 (Bonus: you could add a "pop-up something" inside.
 Cut out the shape from a separate sheet of paper, fold the two ends, and glue one on each page facing outward.
 Done!)